Pound sign: Origin

 However, the simple letter L, in lower- or uppercase, was used to represent the pound in printed books and newspapers until well into the 19th century.
 In the blackletter type used until the seventeenth century, the letter L is rendered as $\mathfrak{L}$.

 Usage

-In the case of Sterling, the pound sign is placed before the numerals (e.g., £12,000) and separated from the following digits by no space or only a thin space.
-In the UK, the sign is used without any prefix though elsewhere the style GB£ may be seen; in Egypt and Lebanon, a disambiguating letter is added (E£ or £E and £L respectively).
-In international banking and foreign exchange operations, the symbol is rarely used: the ISO 4217 currency code (GBP, EGP, LBP etc.) is preferred.
-Traditionally, abbreviations such as '£stg.' or '£ stg.' (e.g. "£stg.12,000" or "£12,000 stg.") have also been used for this purpose.
+When used for sterling, the pound sign is placed before the numerals (e.g., £12,000) and separated from the following digits by no space or only a thin space.
+In the UK, the sign is used without any prefix.
+In Egypt and Lebanon, a disambiguating letter is added (E£ or £E and £L respectively).
+In international banking and foreign exchange operations, the symbol is rarely used: the ISO 4217 currency code (e.g., GBP, EGP, etc.) is preferred.